This repository contains both Bridge Svelte library and a demo application showcasing its features.

 The library supports:

-The demo application in this repository contains runnable examples of bridge usage patterns found in bridge examples documentation.
+The demo application in this repository contains runnable examples of Bridge usage patterns found in the examples documentation.

 To run bridge demo: